You didn't have to be a Brat Packer to identify with the characters in John Hughes' movies. Really, you just had to have feelings.

-Jon Cryer, who crushed hard on Molly Ringwald in the seminal teen romance Pretty in Pink, called Hughes' passing "a horrible tragedy."
+Jon Cryer, who crushed hard on Ringwald in the Hughes-penned Pretty in Pink, called his passing "a horrible tragedy."

 "He was an amazing man to work for and with," the Two and a Half Men star, who was barely 21 when he played the penniless yet adorable outcast Duckie, said.